 Aim Current good practice Action People Involved Time frame Outcome Improve and maintain access to the physical environment by: • Ensuring the maintenance and review of specialist equipment happens annually The school environment is adapted to the needs of students/staff as required.
-This includes: July 2022- July 2023 - Short Term Specialist equipment is maintained and is in good working order.
+This includes: 5 5 • Short Term Specialist equipment is maintained and is in good working order.
 Students with physical disabilities, are supported appropriately.
 Ensuring that members of the SEND team are qualified to move and handle students with a physical disability.
-Ensuring that health care Ramps Lifts Corridor / Door width Automatic doors To review the current fire alarm system and explore systems that are visual.
-Maintain access to all relevant Site Manager and SENDCo July 2022- July 2023 - Short Term Students with health needs are able to access the school environment safely and have access to the plans are in place for identified students and accessible to staff. • Disabled parking baysAccessible toilets and changing facilities areas to meet the needs of those with a disability.
+Ensuring that health care Ramps Lifts Corridor / Door width Automatic doors To review the current fire alarm system and explore systems that are visual. and SENDCO July 2022- July 2023 - Short Term Students with health needs are able to access the school environment safely and have access to the plans are in place for identified students and accessible to staff. • Disabled parking bays Accessible toilets and changing facilities Maintain access to all relevant areas to meet the needs of those with a disability.
 Where any new requirements Site Manager Ongoing - Long Term appropriate support.
 Staff, students and visitors have access to signage across the school site.
-Room • Adapted furniture where needed emerge ensure that they are effectively met and maintained.
+Personal Management Room Adapted furniture where needed emerge ensure that they are effectively met and maintained.
 Do this with relevant external agencies as needed SENDCo and Site Manager Ongoing - Long Term Alternative systems identified.
 The environment remains adapted to Additional accessibility resources such as writing slopes SENDCo and Site Manager the needs of students/staff in all areas.

-Highly visible markings Full assessment undertaken for Ongoing - Printing in an accessible font and size where needed anyone new to the school or Long Term Classrooms on the ground or first floor accessible by lift for all subject areas Bespoke programmes for PE where needed.
+Highly visible markingsPrinting in an accessible font and size where needed Full assessment undertaken for anyone new to the school or with a newly identified disability.
+Ongoing - Long Term Classrooms on the ground or first floor accessible by lift for all subject areas Bespoke programmes for PE where needed.